dexie/dexie-website/docs/WhereClause/WhereClause.anyOfIgnoreCase().md

 ### Remarks

-Search an index for keys that matches any of given strings, ignoring case differences.
+Search an index for keys that matches any of given strings, ignoring case differences of the english letters a-z, A-Z.

 ### Implementation Details